 On her maiden voyage from Southampton, England to New York City, USA, carrying 2,224 people of which only 710 people survived.
 There are 121 victims of the disaster buried in three grave sites in Halifax.

-Visit the Maritime Museum to see Titanic artifacts as well as other items from our long seafaring history, or our military museum with its hundreds of years of battle ships starting from 1749 to modern day.
+When you are on a tour of Halifax Nova Scotia, don’t forget to visit the Maritime Museum to see Titanic artifacts as well as other items from our long seafaring history, or our military museum with its hundreds of years of battle ships starting from 1749 to modern day.
 Enjoy a wonderful meal in our many restaurants, stroll our boardwalk along the waterfront and see Historic buildings, shops, and architecture.

 Cruise Ship Tours Halifax

 If you are coming into the Port of Halifax, NS on a cruise ship, then you will certainly want to arrange a Cruise Ship Tour of Halifax and Peggy’s Cove when you arrive.
 This is one of the most popular private tours of Halifax by far.
 Hundreds of people contact Halifax Tour Guys each year to take a tour of the Halifax Historic District and Peggy’s Cove.